Staging Your Home While You Live There

 With more space cleared in your home, you can start thinking about how to stage it.
 Potential buyers want to imagine themselves in your home, so you want to keep the décor neutral, without a lot of personal touches.
 At the same time, you don’t want it so sterile that you feel uncomfortable, or that they have trouble imagining anything at all in the space.
 The first step is to make sure your home feels light and open, because buyers put a premium on natural light.

 If you haven’t already painted in preparation, do so, and choose light, neutral colors that will be easy to paint over if necessary.
-To choose the right color, you could consult with an interior designer, or you could discuss it with your painting contractor.
-Many profesisonal painters, like AAA Painters, a Phoenix painting contractor, offer color consultation services.
-Remove blinds and heavy curtains and consider investing in sheers and other lightweight window treatments, or leave windows uncovered if doing so won’t compromise privacy.
+To choose the right color, discuss it with your painting contractor.
+Many professional painters offer color consultation services.
+Bring in as much light as possible by removing blinds and heavy curtains; consider investing in sheers and other lightweight window treatments, or leave windows uncovered if doing so won’t compromise privacy.

 Make sure you have a few neutral items of furniture in your home; this is a good time to put dramatic statement pieces away unless they make fantastic accents in a room.
 Float furnishings away from the wall to create more space and dynamism, rather than shoving them against the walls, which can actually make rooms feel more crowded.